sonic-net/SONiC/doc/gearbox/gearbox_mdio-HLD.md

 	- Syncd, SAI and some sonic device files are modified.
 	- There are 3 repositories that would be changed, sonic-sairedis, SAI and sonic-buildimage.
 	- gbsyncd will have dependencies on syncd to create the Unix IPC socket.
-	- Syncd will have 2 new classes, one for the MDIO IPC server, another one for loading the PAI library and MDIO access library.
+	- Syncd will have new classes for the MDIO IPC server and for the parser of gearbox configuration.
+	- There is a new MDIO IPC client library is added.
 	- External PHY firmware download time always has performance requirements/impact.
 	- For debugging, beside the syslog logging, the Unix socket IPC mechanism can be simulated by socat.
 	- The current change is only limited to the Broadcom switch NPU platform.
 	- SAI switch api has added the mido clause 22 access functions.
 	- The SaiInterface class has added the mdio clause 45 read/write and mdio clause 22 read/write virtual functions.
-	- The derived class VendoPai also has overridden the mdio clause 45 read/write and mdio clause 22 read/write virtual functions.
+	- The VendoSai class overrides the mdio clause 45 read/write and mdio clause 22 read/write virtual functions.
-	- 2 keys are added to the gearbox configuration file "gearbox\_config.json".
+	- New keys are added to the gearbox configuration file "gearbox\_config.json".

-The VendorPaiDll class is used in syncd.cpp.
-We assume the context number is the same as the PHY id.
+When the VendorSai class constructor with PHY id argument is used in syncd.cpp, we can assume a simple case where syncd context number is the same as the PHY id.

 	int syncd_main(int argc, char **argv)
 	{
 	    ...
 	    if (commandLineOptions->m_globalContext != 0) {
-	        auto vendorSai = std::make_shared<VendorPaiDLL>((int)commandLineOptions->m_globalContext);
+	        auto vendorSai = std::make_shared<VendorSai>(
+	        (int)commandLineOptions->m_globalContext,
+	        (int)commandLineOptions->m_globalContext);
 	        ...
 	    } else {
 	        auto vendorSai = std::make_shared<VendorSai>();